- Awards/Post-Award Information

 If you are nearing the end date of your project and the work is not yet complete, you can seek an extension of the period of performance.
-You or your department/center grant coordinator should complete the No-Cost Extension Request web form found at http://ospa.iastate.edu/forms.
-You will need to provide a justification of why the extension is necessary.
-(Spending out the account is not a valid reason to extend a project.)
-OSPA or OIPTT will submit the request to the sponsor and notify the PI when approval has been received.
+For federal awards, this should be requested at least 60 days before the end date.
+You or your department/college/center/institute administrative support staff should prepare the No-Cost Extension Request web form found at http://ospa.iastate.edu/forms.
+You will need to provide a justification of why the extension is necessary (spending out the funding is not a valid reason to extend a project).
+OSPA or OIPTT will submit the request to the sponsor, if required, and update the end date if the extension is approved.

 - Rebudgeting and Supplemental Funds Requests

-Rebudgeting: If the original project budget does not reflect the current spending plan for the sponsored project, the PI should review the project award terms and conditions to determine if rebudgeting is allowable without sponsor approval.
-If sponsor approval is required for rebudgeting, submit your rebudget request to email@example.com or to Industry-Contracts@iastate.edu if the award is from an industry or commodity group.
-The Rebudget Request Form found at http://ospa.iastate.edu/forms/ must include a justification for the proposed changes.
-OSPA or OIPTT will transmit approved budget revisions to the Sponsored Programs Accounting office (SPA) to update the account in the university's financial system.
+Rebudgeting: If the original project budget does not reflect the current spending plan for the sponsored project, the PI should review the project award terms and conditions to determine the appropriate process for requesting changes to your award budget.
+If sponsor approval is required for rebudgeting, submit your rebudget request to email@example.com or to firstname.lastname@example.org on the Rebudget Request Form found at http://ospa.iastate.edu/forms/ with a justification for the proposed changes.
+OSPA/ OIPTT will transmit approved budget revisions to the Sponsored Programs Accounting office (SPA) to update the budget in the university’s Workday system.